 - Crafts of a definite shape, not simply dots of light, not starlike objects

 - Multiple witness cases

-- Credible witnesses, such as pilots and police officers on duty
+- Credible witnesses, such as astronomers, astronauts, pilots, police officers on duty

 - Close up cases, sightings of the so-called categories CE1 Sighting less than 150 m away, CE2 UFO event with a physical effect and CE3 UFO encounter in which a creature is present